-- 4.1 It is the responsibility of the Executive and Senior Management Teams to ensure that timely and accurate risk and assurance reporting processes are operated and that the Management Committee and Govan HOME Team Board are kept fully informed of the key strategic risks faced by the Group and of the risk actions being taken/implemented to address them. - 4.2 Responsibility for each risk must be assigned to an owner who is responsible for ensuring the risk is managed and monitored over time.
+- 4.1 It is the responsibility of the Executive and Senior Management Teams to ensure that timely and accurate risk and assurance reporting processes are operated and that the Board, Govan HOME Team Board and the Water Row Company Board are kept fully informed of the key strategic risks faced by the Group and of the risk actions being taken/implemented to address them. - 4.2 Responsibility for each risk must be assigned to an owner who is responsible for ensuring the risk is managed and monitored over time.